devnull-cz/c-prog-lang/modules/syscall-tracing.md

 - system calls: interface to the kernel to provide services like memory allocation, I/O, ...
 - prints system call arguments, return values, timing information etc.
-- this works by inserting break points
+- this works by inserting break points or via dynamic instrumentation
   - the break points make the program slower, this overhead could be much larger than what is allowed in production